 - 2.1 This document sets out the College's financial regulations.
 It translates into practical guidance the College's broad policies relating to financial control and administration.
-It applies to the College and all its subsidiary undertakings. - 2.2 These financial regulations are subordinate to the College's Instrument and Articles of Government and to any restrictions contained within the financial memorandum with the regulatory bodies, and the funding bodies joint audit code of practice. - 2.3 The purpose of these financial regulations is to provide control over the totality of the College's resources and provide management with assurances that the resources are being properly applied for the achievement of the College's strategic plan and business objectives.
-The underlying financial objectives include: - financial viability - achieving value for money - fulfilling its responsibility for the provision of effective financial controls over the use of public funds - ensuring that the College complies with all relevant legislation - safeguarding the assets of the College, and ensuring its solvency - 2.4 Compliance with the financial regulations is compulsory for all staff and Corporation Members connected with the College.
+It applies to the College and any subsidiary undertakings that may from time to time exist - 2.2 These financial regulations are subordinate to the College's Instrument and Articles of Government and to any restrictions contained within the financial memorandum with the regulatory bodies, and the funding bodies Joint Audit Code of Practice. - 2.3 The purpose of these financial regulations is to provide control over the totality of the College's resources and provide management with assurances that the resources are being properly applied for the achievement of the College's strategic plan and business objectives.
+The underlying financial objectives include:- - financial viability, - achieving value for money, - fulfilling its responsibility for the provision of effective financial controls over the use of managing public money, - ensuring that the College complies with all relevant legislation and - safeguarding the assets of the College, and ensuring its solvency. - 2.4 Compliance with the financial regulations is compulsory for all staff and Corporation Members connected with the College.
 A member of staff who fails to comply with the financial regulations may be subject to disciplinary action under the College's disciplinary policy.
 The Corporation will be notified of any material breach through the Audit Committee.
 It is the responsibility of the employing manager to ensure that their staff are made aware of the existence and content of the College's financial regulations.

-- 2.5 The Corporation is responsible for maintaining a continuous review of the financial regulations, through the Chief Financial Officer (CFO), and for making any additions or changes necessary. - 2.6 In exceptional circumstances, the Corporation may authorise a departure from the detailed provisions contained herein.
+- 2.5 The Corporation is responsible for maintaining a continuous review of the financial regulations through the Chief Financial Officer (CFO), and for making any additions or changes necessary.
+The Board must ensure budget forecasts for the current year and beyond are compiled accurately, based on realistic assumptions, including any in relation to the maintenance of capital assets, and reflect lessons learned from previous years.
+The Board should challenge the learner number estimates on which the budget is based, as these underpin revenue projections. - 2.6 In exceptional circumstances, the Corporation may authorise a departure from the detailed provisions contained herein.
 The Audit Committee may also authorise a departure from the detailed provisions herein, such departure to be reported to the Corporation at the earliest opportunity. - 2.7 The College's detailed financial procedures set out precisely how these regulations will be implemented and are contained in separate policy documents, which are available to all staff. - 2.8 These Regulations are additional to United Kingdom legislation, orders and directives. - 2.9 The financial regulations are an integral part of the College's risk management framework.
-Other important documents include the Financial Memorandum, the Audit Code of Practice, and the College Risk Management Policy.
+Other important documents to be read alongside these financial regulations include the Financial Memorandum, the Audit Code of Practice, and the College Risk Management Policy.